01Electrical Problem: Recessed Electrical Boxes

 The National Electric Code has specific requirements about nonmetallic-sheathed cable, how to staple and secure it depending on how close they are to the outlet box and through the run.

 One of the most common problems and one of the most dangerous ones as well.
 Using improper wiring can cause wires to overheat.
 This can also occur when the number of outlets and light receptacles combined into one single circuit is much more than what the circuit is designed for.

 Make sure you are not adding more amps to that circuit and if needed, add a new circuit to the panel board.
 Watch out as the problem is not always the wiring.
 It can be the breaker itself so make sure to analyze amp requirements.

 04Electrical Problem: Wiring Length

 Code regulation is specific about how much wiring can be stripped.
 At least six inches are recommended to facilitate handling of the outlet box.
-Stripping too much wire can lead to sparks as hot conductors can make contact with each another, causing sparks and potential fires.
+Stripping too much wire can lead to sparks as hot conductors can make contact with each other, causing sparks and potential fires.